Wednesday, December 12, 2012

 But I don't think he'll do well for us.
 This is a big name being signed by a GM working for an ownership that, unlike those from whom the club was inherited, seems to care about profits and publicity more than winning.
 And the new acquisition is frequently injured and viewed as "foreign."
 With the results...

 The Yankees are starting to act more and more like Arsenal -- which got knocked out of the League Cup last night.
 By Bradford City.
 That's a League Two team.
-The English soccer equivalent of the Florida State League.
+That's the English soccer equivalent of the Florida State League.

 Come to think of it, Cashman and the Arsenal board are also acting like Lou Lamoriello with the New Jersey Devils -- when the Devils play, that is.
 (Gary Bettman, end the lockout, you bloody cunt!)

 It's bad enough to root for one team that plays like this.
-But the 3 teams about whom I care the most?
+But the 3 teams about whom I care the most, all playing like that?
 That is unacceptable.

 Youkilis...
 As they say where Arsenal are based, "Fucking hell!"